hydra3333/QN_Auto_Slideshow_Creator_for_Windows/README.md

 Configuration file `slideshow_settings.py` tells your requirements to the process.

-In File Explorer, double-click on `QN_Auto_Slideshow_Creator_for_Windows.bat` and it will yield a pop-up dos box with bunch of messages to ignore, and also generate a template file called `slideshow_settings.py`.
+In File Explorer, double-click on `QN_Auto_Slideshow_Creator_for_Windows.bat` and it will yield a pop-up dos box with a bunch of messages to ignore, and also generate a template file called `slideshow_settings.py`.
 That is a once-off thing, unless you delete `slideshow_settings.py` to start afresh.
 You can safely close the pop-up dos box after it's completed.